 Chapter 3: RED

-In this chapter Phil Jackson focuses on his past as a player in the Knicks.
-If you’re into basket it’s interesting and I inivite you to check the book.
+In this chapter, Phil Jackson focuses on his past as a player in the Knicks.
+If you’re into basketball it’s interesting and I inivite you to check the book.

 Chapter 4: THE QUEST